Submodular Reinforcement Learning: General Algorithm: Submodular Policy Optimization

 \section{General Algorithm: Submodular Policy Optimization \subPOh}

 \looseness -1 We now propose a practical algorithm for \subrl that can efficiently handle submodular rewards.
 The core of our approach follows a greedy gradient update on the policy $\pi$.
 As common in the modern \RL literature, we make use of approximation techniques for the policies to derive a method applicable to large state-action spaces.
-This means that the policy $\pi_{\theta}(a|s)$\footnote{autoregressive policies (e.g., RNNs or transformers) can be used to capture history-dependence in the same algorithm} is parameterized by $\theta \in \Theta$ where $\Theta \subset \R^l$ is compact.
+This means the policy $\pi_{\theta}(a|s)$\footnote{autoregressive policies (RNNs or transformers) can be used to capture history-dependence in the same algorithm} is parameterized by $\theta \in \Theta$ where $\Theta \subset \R^l$ is compact.
 In the case of tabular $\pi$, $\theta$ specifies an independent distribution over actions for each state.

 \mypar{Approach} \looseness -1 The objective from \cref{eq: obj} can be equivalently formulated as $\theta^{\star} \in \argmax_{\theta \in \Theta} J(\pi_\theta)$ as $\theta$ indexes our policy class.
 Due to the nonlinearity of the parameterization, it is often not feasible to find a global optimum for the above problem.
 In practice, with appropriate initialization and hyperparameters, variants of gradient descent are known to perform well empirically for MDPs.
-Precisely,

-Various policy gradient methods arise by utilizing different techniques for estimating the gradient and applying regularization \citep{kakade2001natural,schulman2015trust,schulman2017proximal}.
-The key challenge to all of them is the computation of the gradient $\nabla J(\pi_\theta)$.
-Below, we devise an unbiased gradient estimator for general, non-additive functions.
+Precisely, Various \PG methods arise with different methods for gradient estimation and applying regularization \citep{kakade2001natural,schulman2015trust,schulman2017proximal}.
+The key challenge to all of them is computation of the gradient $\nabla J(\pi_\theta)$.
+Below, we devise an unbiased gradient estimator for general non-additive functions.